 Of course that’s helped by the monster 16GB of RAM (most high-end handsets max out at around 6GB), while the 6000mAh battery keeps you gaming for longer.
 Getting stats overload?
 When it comes to battery, about 4000mAh is standard for most big phones, so again, the ROG 5 wipes the floor with them.
 And 65W charging will juice it up in no time.

 It might be lacking somewhat in other areas – the cameras can’t match a decent iPhone or Samsung Galaxy S, for example – but this is a gaming phone, pure and simple.
 And it’s the best one around at that.

 Not enough for you?
 There are other phones in the ROG 5 family.
 Take a step up to the ROG Phone 5 Ultimate, for example, and you’ll get an even more insane 18GB of RAM and 512GB of storage.
 Advantage: you.

 The Samsung Galaxy S22 Ultra is proof that you don’t need a dedicated gaming phone to have a great mobile gaming experience.
 Still not sold?
-Allow us to convince you.
+Let us convince you.

 For starters, it’s the most powerful Samsung Galaxy S device ever made, being the first to feature a 4nm processor.
 As anyone who’s ever used a Galaxy S device before will tell you, they’re not exactly under-powered.
 So the fact this is the most powerful yet is a very big deal indeed.